 While the individual structures of the Suan Pakkad Palace are themselves architectural masterpieces, they hold a vast range of rare and often unique artifacts ranging from pottery and glassware, furnishings and musical instruments, murals and Buddhist drawings to shells and minerals.
 The following are just some of the highlights that you shouldn’t miss during your visit.

 Ban Chiang antiquities

 The museum opens with a collection of pottery and bronze artifacts from the Ban Chiang culture.
 Ban Chiang is a small village situated in Udon Thani Province and is home to farmers since the reign of Rama III.
 The village has become famous when discoveries of prehistoric settlements were made in the 1960s.
-An important excavation site today, Ban Chiang has revealed human skeletons, ornaments and utensils which point to the existence of prehistoric agricultural communities (5600-1800 BC).
-The exhibition centers on their social development, their agricultural and technological advancement, as well as trade links with distant communities.
+An important excavation site today, Ban Chiang has revealed human skeletons, ornaments and utensils which point to the existence of prehistoric agricultural communities (3600-250 BC).
+The exhibition provides insight into their social development and their technological advancement.

 House 4 is part of the architectural centerpiece in the Suan Pakkad Palace and still occasionally functions as a reception hall.
 The highlight is the small chapel which contains very fine and rare Buddhist paintings and statues.
 In front of the chapel is an old Buddhist scroll.

 Suan Pakkad: Opening hours and entrance fee